A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

 \subsection{Weak Evidence Effect}

-According to the weak evidence effect, presenting weak evidence in favor of an outcome can actually decrease the probability that a person assigns to the outcome.
-For example, in an experiment in the area of forensic science reported by \citet{martire2013expression}, it was shown that participants presented with evidence weakly supporting guilt tended to ``invert'' the evidence, thereby counterintuitively reducing their belief in the guilt of the accused. \citet{fernbach2011good} argue that the effect occurs because people give undue weight to the weak evidence and fail to take into account alternative evidence that more strongly favors the hypothesis at hand.
+According to the weak evidence effect, presenting weak evidence in favour of an outcome can actually decrease the probability that a person assigns to the outcome.
+For example, in an experiment in the area of forensic science reported by \citet{martire2013expression}, it was shown that participants presented with evidence weakly supporting guilt tended to ``invert'' the evidence, thereby counterintuitively reducing their belief in the guilt of the accused. \citet{fernbach2011good} argue that the effect occurs because people give undue weight to the weak evidence and fail to take into account alternative evidence that more strongly favours the hypothesis at hand.

 \paragraph{Implications for rule learning} The weak evidence effect can be directly applied to rules: the evidence is represented by the rule antecedent; the consequent corresponds to the outcome.
-The analyst can intuitively interpret each of the conditions in the antecedent as a piece of evidence in favor of the outcome.
+The analyst can intuitively interpret each of the conditions in the antecedent as a piece of evidence in favour of the outcome.
 Typical of many machine learning problems is the uneven contribution of individual attributes to the prediction.
 Let us assume that the analyst is aware of the prediction strength of the individual attributes.

-If the analyst is to choose from a rule containing only one strong condition (predictor) and another rule containing a strong predictor and a weak (weak enough to trigger this effect) predictor, according to the weak evidence effect the analyst should choose the shorter rule with one predictor.
+If the analyst is to choose from a rule containing only one strong condition (predictor) and another rule containing a strong predictor and a weak (weak enough to trigger this effect) predictor, according to the weak evidence effect would sway the analyst towards the shorter rule with one predictor.

+\paragraph{Differentiation from information bias} In the context of rule learning, the weak evidence effect needs to be contrasted with the information bias, which can lead to a preference for longer rules.
+The two phenomena influence the analysts at a different stage of working with rules.
+The information bias leads people to request more information, even if the additional information is not helpful.
+The weak evidence effect is triggered when the analyst evaluates a rule.
+If the rule contains a condition that the analyst knows to be weak, this effect may cause this rule to be evaluated as less plausible than without the weak predictor.

+Note that in Section~\ref{ss:information} we suggest that information bias may also apply when the user is readily presented with more information.
+In that case, we speculate that which bias will be triggered will depend on whether the strength of evidence is known.
+It is also possible that the effects of both biases will be combined.